pyeventsourcing/eventsourcing/docs/topics/process.rst

     payments.close()

+The system above runs in a single thread, but it could also be distributed.

 Distributed system
 ------------------

-The system above runs in a single thread, but it could be run in multiple-threads in a single process, as multiple processes on a single node, or on multiple nodes.
+The processes defined above could run in different threads in a single process.
+Those threads could run in different processes on a single node.
+Those process could run on different nodes in a network.

-Using multiple threads would involve each thread running a loop that either polls for new notifications and sleeps for a little bit, or works on items its gets in blocking mode from a thread-safe queue.
-Both could operate at the same time, so long as contention errors are handled without crashing the loop.
-The items on the queue would be prompts added to the queue by a handler subscribed by the application process to receive prompts published to the library's pub-sub mechanism.
-The threads could be constructed and started, and sent poison pills and joined to shutdown the system, in the normal way.
-The process applications could use the same or different databases.
-If process applications use different databases, they won't be able to access the aggregates of the other applications, which may be desirable but it may also be inconvenient.
-Using a different database for each process might be desirable for example if each process is developed by a separate team, and it may improve performance in a system with a lot of processes.
+Each thread could run a loop that makes a call for prompts pushed via messaging infrastructure.
+The prompts can be responded to be pulling from the prompting channel.
+The call for new messages can timeout, and the timeout can be handled by pulling any new notifications from all upstream notification logs, so that effectively the notification log is polled at a regular interval whenever there are no prompts.

+The process applications could all use the same single database, or they could each use their own database.
+If the process applications of a system use different databases, they can still read each other's notification log object.

 Using multiple operating system processes is similar to multi-threading in a single process.
-Each would need to run a loop, that would poll for notifications and sleep for a little bit, or subscribe and publish prompts to a pub-sub service.
 Multiple operating system processes could share the same database, just not the same in-memory database.
-They could also use different databases, even in an memory database, but its notification log would need to be presented in an API and its readers would need to use a remote notification log object.
+They could also use different databases, even in an memory database, but its notification log would need to be presented in an API and its readers would need to use a remote notification log object to pull notifications from the API.

 The example below shows a system with multiple operating system processes.

-A MySQL database is shared by the application processes.
+All the application processes share a single MySQL database.

 .. code:: python